 Dromey’s model mainly focuses on the attributes and sub-attributes to connect the properties of the software to the quality attributes.

 There are three principal elements to this model

 - Product properties that affect the quality

 - Linking the properties with quality attributes

-We hope after reading this post, you have got an idea about what is the software quality and how to get a quality product for the client or the customer.
-After this article, you can read our other articles of software testing tutorial why following this link.
+After reading this post, we hope you know about software quality and how to get a quality product for the client or the customer.
+After this article, you can read our other articles on software testing tutorials by following this link.